Hybrid lunar ISRU plant: a comparative analysis with carbothermal reduction and water extraction: Hybrid lunar ISRU plant concept

 The lunar South Pole was selected as an ideal location to place the hybrid ISRU production plant due to the increasing evidence of volatile and water ice presence in its Permanently Shadowed Regions (PSRs) \cite{Colaprete.2010, Hayne.2015, Li.2018} and the existence of Peaks of Eternal Light (PELs) that provide extended periods of solar illumination \citep{Mazarico.2011, Zuniga.2019}.

+\revaa{Figure \ref{fig:CONOPS} depicts rather conventional single-technology ISRU architectures as well as hybrid architectures proposed in this paper.
+A typical dry regolith processing ISRU architecture, such as CR or hydrogen reduction, has a regolith excavation site, and a disposal site as well as a processing site (Fig.~\ref{fig:cr}).
+For WE from icy regolith, among various different kinds of architectures, an architecture suggested by Kleinhenz and Paz~\cite{Kleinhenz.2020} is depicted in Fig.~\ref{fig:we}.
+In this architecture, water tankers transport water from a PSR to a PEL to further conduct electrolysis and liquefaction.
+For other WE technologies, please refer to Section \ref{sec:technology_selection}.}

-Two different types of hybrid production plants are considered in this paper. \revb{The first architecture considered is a }\rev{Parallel Hybrid} plant that excavates and extracts resources from both PEL and PSR sites (Fig.~\ref{fig:type_a}).
+Two different types of hybrid production plants are considered in this paper. \revb{The first architecture considered is a }\revaa{Parallel Hybrid (PH)} plant that excavates and extracts resources from both PEL and PSR sites (Fig.~\ref{fig:type_a}).
 In the PEL, dry regolith is excavated and processed to extract oxygen.
-Simultaneously in the PSR, water is extracted from icy regolith.
-The extracted water is transported from the PSR to the PEL by a mobile water transportation solution, where the water is then electrolyzed into O\textsubscript{2} and H\textsubscript{2}.
-This concept is based on the water extraction plant design proposed by Kleinhenz and Paz~\cite{Kleinhenz.2020}.
+Simultaneously in the PSR, water is extracted from icy regolith. \revaa{Following the \revaa{WE} plant design proposed by Kleinhenz and Paz~\cite{Kleinhenz.2020},} the extracted water is transported from the PSR to the PEL by a mobile water transportation solution, where the water is then electrolyzed into O\textsubscript{2} and H\textsubscript{2}.
 Thermochemical extraction processes, such as carbothermal or hydrogen reduction of dry regolith, produce water as an intermediate product, and therefore, water electrolysis and storage of oxygen and hydrogen can be shared between dry and icy regolith processing.

-\revb{The second architecture considered is a} \rev{Series Hybrid}, \revb{where} dry regolith tailings from the water extraction of icy regolith are further processed directly in the PSR (Fig.~\ref{fig:type_b}).
-This architecture can potentially maximize the oxygen and hydrogen yield from the regolith feedstock \revb{by utilizing both water ice and lunar regolith from excavated feedstock}.
-Similar to \rev{the Parallel Hybrid architecture}, the extracted and produced water is transported to a PEL for further processing.
+\revb{The second architecture considered is a} \revaa{Series Hybrid (SH)}, \revb{where} dry regolith tailings from the \revaa{WE} of icy regolith are further processed directly in the PSR (Fig.~\ref{fig:type_b}).
+Similar to the \revaa{WE and PH} architectures, the extracted and produced water is transported to a PEL for further processing.
 The detailed ConOps of both hybrid plants are further described in Section~\ref{sec:concept_operations}.

+\revaasecond{Alternatively, transporting regolith excavated in a PSR, as well as water from WE, to a PEL for CR and further process is possible.
+This approach can reduce the number of excavators compared to the PH architecture.
+However, carrying excavated regolith from the PSR to the PEL requires a regolith transporting solution, such as a tanker.
+The results from Kleinhenz and Paz \cite{Kleinhenz.2020} indicate the mass of such tankers can be much more than the saved mass from excavators, and therefore this option is not considered further.}

 Another possibility would be targeting micro cold traps for ice mining instead of accessing deeper permanently shadowed craters where larger water deposits might be found.
 However, the resource availability and extraction viability of these small PSRs are still highly unknown \citep{Hayne.2021}.
 Therefore, this scenario has not been considered part of the study.